 (1) Quoted in Age Exchange, Just Like the Country: Memories of London families who settled in the new cottage estates, 1919-1939 (1991).
 The residents’ quotes which follow are also taken from this source.

-(2) An unnamed critic quoted in Alistair Black, Downham Estate: Its Origins and Early History from Ideal Homes: A History of South-East London Suburbs
+(2) Harry Williams in South London (1949) quoted in Alistair Black, Downham Estate: Its Origins and Early History from Ideal Homes: A History of South-East London Suburbs

 (3) Michael Nelson, ‘Gated Communities: Class Walls‘, History Today, vol 61, issue 11, 2011.
 The image is taken from this source.
 Other sources refer to the wall coming down during the war to allow access to emergency services.